Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 5. Copy the entire source folder to a zip file
 6. Delete all folders and files within except the "Config" "Icon" "Sound" and "Textures" folders
 7. Do not forget the LICENSE file!

+## Packaging the Image Scaler:

+These are the instructions for generating an executable for the Laser Fighter Image Scaler.

+1. Set the "source" pointer of the venv to "imagescaler" instead of "source"
+2. Open command prompt by typing "cmd" in the search bar
+3. type `cd path/to/your/python/file/to/convert` which would be the path to the "Main.py" in the "imagescaler" directory
+4. Type `pyinstaller -F -w -i Icon/icon.ico main.py`
+5. Go to the dist folder in your directory and put the executable in the main directory.
+6. Run the executable!
+7. You can now set the source pointer for the venv back to the "source" directory

 ### Additional Note